-Controlling behaviour is a range of acts performed by an abuser.
-These acts are designed to make their victim subordinate and/or dependent.
+Controlling behaviour is a range of acts performed by an abuser, designed to make their victim subordinate to and/or dependent on them.
 This might include but is not limited to:

 - isolating the victim from sources of support including family and friends

 - exploiting the victim's resources and capacities for personal gain